pnts/methodandmatter/source/writing/essays/the-coaching-process.html.md

 The thing that distinguishes coaching from normal conversations is its focus on awareness, meaning, and action.
 Coaching facilitates learning that generates knowledge, uncovers fresh perspectives, and leads to new actions and behaviors.
 Each of these capacities can be thought of as a step in the coaching process that creates space for people to step into their own innate wisdom and understanding.

-So far we've talked about how to [begin a coaching conversation](https://methodandmatter.com/writing/essays/beginning-together) and looked at the specific [kinds of questions](https://methodandmatter.com/writing/essays/asking-questions/) that are inherent to a coaching approach.
-Today we're going to take a step back and look at the process side of things so you have an understanding of how to facilitate learning and can begin to experiment in your conversations at work.
+So far we’ve talked about how to [begin a coaching conversation](/writing/essays/beginning-together) and looked at the specific [kinds of questions](/writing/essays/asking-questions/) that are inherent to a coaching approach.
+Today we’re going to take a step back and look at the process side of things so you have an understanding of how to facilitate learning and can begin to experiment in your conversations at work.

 I prefer frameworks that are simple, easy to remember, and flexible enough to be able to respond to the unpredictable nature of human interaction in real-time.
-I find Dorothy Strachan's "What?&mdash; So What?&mdash;Now What?" framework fits the bill, providing enough structure to so that you know where you are and where to go, with openings to invite improvisation and creativity.
+I find Dorothy Strachan's “What?&mdash; So What?&mdash;Now What?” framework fits the bill, providing enough structure to so that you know where you are and where to go, with openings to invite improvisation and creativity.

 ![the process framework](images/wmw/process-framework.png)
 Process Framework for Enabling Action, via Dorothy Strachan {: .caption}

-There are three main phases in the process "What?&mdash;So What? &mdash;Now What?" (hence the name), illustrated in a cyclical relationship that reminds us that human interactions are nonlinear and that you'll find yourself moving between the phases in various ways throughout a single conversation.
+There are three main phases in the process “What?&mdash;So What? &mdash;Now What?” (hence the name), illustrated in a cyclical relationship that reminds us that human interactions are nonlinear and that you’ll find yourself moving between the phases in various ways throughout a single conversation.

 Each phase is associated with a type of question: